hacker41d4n/Simple-Calculator/README.md

 ## Coming-Soon
 There will be a update to the calculator and its going to be great.
-It might come out in a few days its going to be awesome!!!
+It might come out in a few days its going to be awesome!!